oat-sa/taohub-articles/forge/Data abstractions/data-abstractions-26.md

 ### Storing service states in a Redis server

-If you prefer to store these states in an alternativ storage copy the file *generis/common/conf/default/persistences.conf.php* to *generis/common/conf/persistences.conf.phpgeneris.conf.php* and modify the ‘serviceState’ entry to the following:
+If you prefer to store these states in an alternative storage copy the file *generis/common/conf/default/persistences.conf.php* to *generis/common/conf/persistences.conf.phpgeneris.conf.php* and modify the ‘serviceState’ entry to the following:

     'serviceState' => array(
         'driver' => 'phpredis',